pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 ##### File Store

-`Filre store` is a storage for storing stage logs, application live states.
+`File store` is a storage for storing stage logs, application live states.
 This can be a fully-managed service such as GCP [GCS](https://cloud.google.com/storage), AWS [S3](https://aws.amazon.com/s3/), or a self-managed service such as [Minio](https://github.com/minio/minio).
 When installing the control plane, you have to choose one of the provided data store services.